Optimization-Free Diffusion Model -- A Perturbation Theory Approach

 \section{Numerical Experiments}

 In this section, we evaluate our approach on high-dimensional Boltzmann distributions and the MNIST data set.
 We begin by summarizing the overall numerical procedure.
-In the first step, we estimate the score function using Algorithm~\ref{algorithm: main} over the time interval $t \in [0, T]$, where $T$ is chosen to be sufficiently large so that the initial data are fully diffused to the base distribution \eqref{eq: stationary distribution}.
+In the first step, we estimate the score function using Algorithm~\ref{algorithm: main} over an uniform time grid $t_{\text{grid}} \subset [0, T]$, where $T$ is chosen to be sufficiently large so that the initial data are fully diffused to the base distribution \eqref{eq: stationary distribution}.
 In the second step, we generate samples from the base distribution using the Metropolis–Hastings algorithm.
 Since our choices of base distributions are mean-field, this sampling step is relatively simple.
-In the third step, we simulate the reverse-time SDE \eqref{eq:reverse SDE}, starting from the generated samples at time $t = T$ and evolving them backward to $t = 0$.
+In the third step, we simulate the reverse-time SDE \eqref{eq:reverse SDE} via Euler-Maruyama scheme over $t_{\text{grid}}$, starting from the generated samples at time $t = T$ and evolving them backward to $t = 0$.
 The resulting samples form an empirical distribution that approximates the target density $\rho_0$.
 We use the discrepancy between this empirical distribution and the ground truth distribution as the primary measure of error in our evaluation.